-The financial statements present the government-wide statements, balance sheet and statement of revenues, expenditures and changes in fund balance for the Osceola Campus Charter School of Lincoln-Marti Charter Schools, Inc. only and do not represent a complete presentation of the assets, liabilities, net position, statement of activities and cash flows of Lincoln-Marti Charter Schools, Inc. (a nonprofit organization).
-Accordingly, the accompanying financial statements are not intended to present the financial position of Lincoln-Marti Charter Schools, Inc. as of June 30, 2017 or its changes in net position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+The financial statements present the government-wide statements, balance sheets and statements of revenues, expenditures and changes in fund balance for the Osceola Campus Charter School of Lincoln-Marti Charter Schools, Inc. only and do not represent a complete presentation of the assets, liabilities, net position, statements of activities and cash flows of the Organization.
+Accordingly, the accompanying financial statements are not intended to present the financial position of the Organization as of June 30, 2019 and 2018 or its changes in net position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.